-When you incur an Eligible Medical Expense, you file a claim with the Plan's Third Party Administrator by completing and mailing or faxing a Request for Reimbursement Form.
+When you incur an Eligible Medical Expense, you file a claim with Humana by completing and mailing or faxing a Request for Reimbursement Form.
 Forms can be mailed to PO Box 14167, Lexington, KY 40512-4167 or faxed to 1-800-905-1851.
-You may obtain a Request for Reimbursement Form from the Third Party Administrator or print a copy from the KEHP website at http://kehp.ky.gov.
+You may obtain a Request for Reimbursement Form from Humana or print a copy from the KEHP website at www.kehp.ky.gov.
 You must include with your Request for Reimbursement Form a written statement from an independent third party (e.g., a receipt, EOB, etc.) associated with each expense that indicates the following:

-- (i) The nature of the expense (e.g. what type of service or treatment was provided). - (ii) The date the expense was incurred; and - (iii) The amount of the expense.
+- (i) The nature of the expense (e.g. what type of service or treatment was provided). - (ii) If the expense is for a prescribed over- the- counter drug, the written statement must indicate the name of the drug; - (iii) The date the expense was incurred; and - (iv) The amount of the expense.

-The Third Party Administrator will process the claim once it receives the Request for Reimbursement Form from you.
+Humana will process the claim once it receives the Request for Reimbursement Form from you.
 Reimbursement for expenses that are determined to be Eligible Medical Expenses will be made as soon as possible after receiving the claim and processing it.
 If the expense is determined to not be an Eligible Medical Expense, you will receive notification of this determination.
 You must submit all claims for reimbursement for Eligible Medical Expenses during the Plan Year in which they were incurred or during the Run Out Period.